Our girl is notorious for not adhering to standard bed laying etiquette. She's just on another level....

 So the 3 of us asked each other: if we were to start a team of some sort, what we would call ourselves?
 There were a few funny ideas and a few bad ones, and then we stumbled on the gem of the day: The Bruce Springsteens.

-We kicked the shit out them.
+We kicked the shit out them, poured beer on their grave and pissed in their gatorade.
 We then went on and kicked the shit out of another team in the neighborhood.
 Our heads began to get bigger and we decided to enter into a co-ed softball league.
 We won it.
-We were the kings of the under-world of San Francisco pick up sports.
+We were the kings and queens of San Francisco's drinking sports under-world.

 We’re still available for the record.
 We’ve lost some spring in our step, some of us put on some weight, a few knees have been blown out, but we still got it.

 Writing songs is like trying to catch a bird.
 Sometimes you just end up with a handful of feathers.

 And sometimes you go out for a drink and wake up in Singapore with a full beard.

 Don’t paint with the broad and clumsy brush of generalization.
 The way you think the world is is not the way everybody else thinks the world is.